TULiberalArts/Chinese/pages/home.md

 feature-title: Study and Learn Chinese
 feature-body: >-
-  Since its inception, the Chinese program has offered six semesters of language instruction in Mandarin (Putonghua) — China’s official language.
-Besides offering instruction in Mandarin, we also contribute courses on Chinese literature and film and language in society to Temple’s General Education program.
-We also offer courses taught in English on Chinese literature and film that contribute to the Asian Studies program.
+  Since its inception, the Chinese program has offered six semesters of language instruction in Mandarin (Putonghua), China’s official language.
+We also offer courses taught in English on Chinese literature and film that contribute to the General Education and Asian Studies programs.
 feature-image: media/China.png
 published: true
 ---